department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 dentistry: Use "dental care" instead.

 Department of Veterans Affairs: On VA.gov, because we show the complete U.S. Department of Veterans Affairs (VA) logo in the global header, we use VA or use the first-person "we."
 Do not use "DVA," "Dept of VA," or other non-standard shortened versions.
 See also VA entry.
   - **Exception:** When the full, official federal agency name needs to be used, spell out in its entirety (no apostrophe on Veterans') on the first instance.
-After the first instance, may shorten to Veterans Affairs or VA.  ***Gary Hicks - can you please confirm this does not conflict with OPIA guidance on name usage?
-Part of this has been adapted from intranet guidance (VHA) with adaptations for VA.gov.)***
+After the first instance, may shorten to Veterans Affairs or VA.

 Dependents’ Educational Assistance Program: Refer to this as "Survivors' and Dependents' Educational Assistance (DEA) program."
 Include "also called Chapter 35" on first mention.
 Can be shortened to "DEA program" after first mention.